‘Too scared’: How Nepal violence is still hurting India border trade

 “It is difficult to estimate the total loss due to the tension, but it would have a huge impact on those businesses that depend on it completely.”

-Tourism badly hit
+Tourism hit badly

-Tourism is also taking a hit from the domestic turmoil.
-Nepal’s largest industry, it contributes about 8 percent to its economy and welcomes 1.2 million foreign visitors each year.
-But visuals of hotels like the Kathmandu Hilton being looted and vandalised, along with hundreds of travellers stranded when the international airport shut temporarily, are bound to scare away travellers, say industry insiders.
+Tourism in Nepal is taking a big hit due to the turmoil.
+The country’s largest industry, it contributes about 8 percent to its economy, welcoming nearly 1.2 million foreigners each year.
+However, visuals of hotels like the Kathmandu Hilton being looted and vandalised, along with hundreds of travellers stranded when the international airport shut temporarily, are bound to scare away travellers, say industry insiders.

 “The violence couldn’t have come at a worse time as the season was starting, and the bookings were already at their peak.
-The cross-border tourism to countries like Bhutan, Nepal and Bangladesh was already affected last year due to political tension in Bangladesh, and now Nepal has also joined the list,” said Debjit Dutta, chairman of Indian Association of Tour Operators (IOTA), West Bengal Chapter.
+The cross-border tourism to countries like Bhutan, Nepal and Bangladesh was already affected last year due to political tension in Bangladesh, and now Nepal has also joined the list,” said Debjit Dutta, chairman of the Indian Association of Tour Operators (IOTA), West Bengal chapter.

-Dutta expects the drop in travellers to affect business in India, as well as tourists, especially Buddhist monks who travel both to Nepal and India to visit the holy places of Gautam Buddha.
+Dutta expects the drop in travellers to affect business in India, as well as tourists, especially Buddhist monks who travel to both Nepal and India to visit the holy places of Gautam Buddha.

-KP Singh, founder of Pashupati Nath Tours and Travels, a travel company in Uttar Pradesh, said that the damage has already been done.
+KP Singh, founder of Pashupati Nath Tours and Travels, a travel company in Uttar Pradesh, said the damage has already been done.

 “The images of hotels being looted and vandalised will remain hooked in the minds of the tourists for a long time, who would feel reluctant to travel to Nepal.
-We already had 5-6 tour bookings in September, but those had to be cancelled due to the current situation.
+We already had five-six tour bookings in September, but those had to be cancelled due to the current situation.
 We don’t know what lies ahead.”